bertigert/DeezMod/plugins/README.md

 ### Release Radar
 Adds a functional Release Radar to Deezer.
 This is a port of [this](https://github.com/bertigert/Deezer-Release-Radar) userscript.

+### Song Cache
+Adds a configurable song cache, useful if you have unused storage, slow internet, but listen to lossless audio.
+Also improves performance when spamming skip.

 ### Toggle Features
 A plugin to toggle various features in the desktop application, for example gapless playback.
 Very experimental plugin, I've tested basically 0 features, so only change features if you are sure what you are doing.
 By default gapless playback is enabled.